jamiebird119/game_space/README.md

 - The developmental server hosts media and static files locally whereas the deployed version uses an Amazon S3 bucket for file hosting.
 - In development emails sent to users are sent to the development console whereas in the deployed version the backend uses smtp to sent the emails to the user.
 - On the developmental server an sql database is used where as on the deployed version a postgres database provides access to models.
-(**NB** It is IMPORTANT to note that on the developmental server not all genre/console to game relationships have been fully implemented, as they have on the deployed site.
-The developemental version will not allow the username to add games without console values to the bag so if using dev version to test please use a game with a console value only!)
+(**NB** *It is IMPORTANT to note that on the developmental server not all genre/console to game relationships have been fully implemented, as they have on the deployed site.
+The developemental version will not allow the username to add games without console values to the bag so if using dev version to test please use a game with a console value only!*)
 - Finally debug is set to false on the deployed version and USE_AWS is set to True.

 ## Media
-Game images and info for PC, PS and Xbox games from [Steam](#https://store.steampowered.com/) Switch game info from [Nintento](#https://store.nintendo.co.uk/games/nintendo-switch/view-all.list)
+Game images and info for PC, PS and Xbox games from [*Steam*](#https://store.steampowered.com/).
+Switch game info from [*Nintento*](#https://store.nintendo.co.uk/games/nintendo-switch/view-all.list)

 ## Acknowledgements
 Thanks to Reuben Ferrante for his help and input and the other tutors at Code Institute for their help and patience.